Man Utd fans boo Maguire in Crystal Palace friendly - why have Red Devils faithful turned on captain? | Goal.com

 Maguire was heavily criticised throughout the 2021-22 season as he and United underwhelmed over the course of the campaign.

-His display in the 4-1 loss against rivals Manchester City in March was a key moment and resulted in many calls for the captain's armband to be taken away from Maguire.
+The centre-back's display in the 4-1 loss against rivals Manchester City in March was a key moment and resulted in many calls for the captain's armband to be taken away from him.

 Nevertheless, new coach Erik ten Hag has maintained trust in the 29-year-old to continue to lead the team and announced that he would stay captain for the coming season.

-The Dutchman backed Maguire to bounce back from a difficult last term but admitted he is not guaranteed to start every game as there is tough competition for his position.
+The Dutchman backed Maguire to bounce back from a difficult year, but also admitted he is not guaranteed to start every game as there is tough competition for his position.

 "I will support him everywhere I can.
 In the end, he has to do it by himself and he has the qualities to do it," Ten Hag said to The Telegraph.